 Privacy issues on blockchain technology have been an issue among many crypto enthusiasts.
-Although one of the things that the blockchain technology promised during its onset years was anonymity, there have been several privacy breaches.
+Although one of the things that blockchain technology promised during its onset years was anonymity, there have been several privacy breaches.

 Therefore, it is no surprise that more crypto projects promising ultimate privacy for transactions on the blockchain are coming up.
 Apollo currency is one such project that promises a considerable impact on the privacy of decentralized currencies.